 Transfer students from other colleges are required to complete the SUM application.
 Transcripts must be mailed directly to SUM from the colleges or universities, signed and sealed.
-After the transcripts are on file, the Registrar Office will inform the applicant of credits that can be transferred to the student's degree.
+After the transcripts are on file, the Registrar's Office will evaluate the transcripts and successfully transferred credits will appear on the student's CRA/Degree Audit.